soma00333/profile/docs/work_experience/cybereason.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>As a result, I fixed the availability issues and made the system reliable for the customer with 100,000 employees.</td>
+      <td>As a result, the fix made the system reliable for the customer with 100,000 employees and we got their trust.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A key challenge was that the pipeline restarted the server right after crashes.
+      <td>A key challenge was that the pipeline restarted the server right after crashes automatically.
 This stopped me from collecting the dumps I needed.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>To solve this, I changed the pipeline to collect dumps before restarting the server.</td>
+      <td>To solve this, I modified the pipeline to collect dumps before restarting the server.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>